The Resident Dogs & Peacocks

 But beneath his rugged exterior lies the gentlest of hearts.
 Calm, affectionate, and endlessly relaxed, Nelson embodies the spirit of a peaceful warrior—wise from experience, yet wonderfully laid back.

 Like Fido, he came to the villa to live out his days surrounded by kindness, comfort, and the slow rhythms of island life.
-He has an often cheeky habit of squeezing through your legs to gain attention.
+He has an often cheeky habit of squeezing through your legs to gain attention or leaning onto you, like all dogs he craves attention.

 Banjo — The Princess of the South